rolandosorbelli/CV/README.md

 **willing to learn**

 - I am a person who loves learning new things every day.
-I have always loved studying and even though sometimes I reach the point that my brain doesn't want anything else, I still don't give up.
-I love reading books and blogs, they always bring new knowledge!
+I have always loved studying and reading and when I have some free time I like to keep myself updated on new techologies by reading blogs.

 **stress management**

-- That's one of my best quality: I succeed in managing the stress almost everytime, or at least I try to!
-I have worked in busy places, especially in London and this gave me the chance to learn how to deal with stress.
-An example is Dishoom, a busy restaurant with 2 hours queue outside every day full of very hungry people.
+- I always try to prioritise my work so I can easily manage the stress around a deadline or a task that I am working on.
+For sure the experience that I gained working in a busy place like Dishoom, a restaurant in Central London where I worked for almost 4 years, helped me to achieve this skill and I find it helpful when it comes to work under preassure.

 ## Education ~